 - Chill for at least 6 hours or overnight.

-Although this panna cotta is really easy to make, here are some of our favorite tips to ensure success every time.
+Although this panna cotta is easy to make, here are some of our favorite tips to ensure success every time.

 - Make sure to fully heat the gelatin in the milk and cream for a few minutes.
 This ensures the gelatin fully dissolves.